Skip to Content

 Urquhart Castle

 This 13th-century castle was built on the site of a much earlier fort, and ruined in the 17th-century to stop the Jacobites using it as a military base.
 You can climb the Grant Tower, walk along the ramparts and visit the eerie prison cell.
-And if you time your visit just before sunset, you can see some beautiful colours reflected in the loch.
+And if you time your visit just before the sun sets, you can see some beautiful colours reflected in the loch.

 Back in Inverness, head to Rocpool for dinner.
 This waterside brasserie mixes Scottish ingredients and Mediterranean influences in a bright, contemporary setting with river and castle views.
-It’s best-known for its seafood, with Skye crab and peat-smoked salmon on the menu.
+It’s best-known for its seafood, with Skye crab and Shetland monkfish on the menu.
 Then finish the night at Hootananny, a buzzing pub and live music venue.

 Sunset over Loch Ness, Scotland